 As you may know, heat pumps aren’t cheap.
 The Energy Saving Trust estimates that a typical air source heat pump installation will cost you around £6000 – £8000, and a ground source heat pump installation can cost £10,000 – £18,000 depending on the amount of heat required.
 The question is, are they worth it?
-Considering you can receive up to £8,400 from the Domestic Renewable Heat Incentive (RHI) for an air source heat pump, and as much as £26,600 for a ground source system – not to mention savings on fuel bills – we certainly think so.
+Considering you can receive up to £9,100 from the Domestic Renewable Heat Incentive (RHI) for an air source heat pump, and over £27,000 for a ground source system – not to mention savings on fuel bills – we certainly think so.*

 So what’s the reason for this hefty price tag?
 In this article, we take a closer look at the various costs associated with air and ground source heat pumps, and how they compare with other forms of central heating.